Border Collie Rescue - On Line - Dogs with Disabilities

 Please phone us during office hours.
 Details here.

-Calls to our office and mobile will only be answered during our office hours
+mobile will only be answered during our office hours